Would you be able to identify the symptoms of scale rot in your bearded dragon?

 A diet high in oxalates will deplete your lizard of the calcium they need.

-You should only give any foods with a moderate level of oxalates on rare occasions to prevent further healthy issues.
+You should only give any foods with a moderate level of oxalates on rare occasions to prevent further health issues.

-This is a sampling of foods you should avoid giving to your pet lizard.
+This sampling of foods you should avoid giving to your pet lizard.

 Anything providing no nutritional value should be used sparingly.